djbob2000/jpeglic/README.md

-# Jpeglic • Best Jpegli Converter
+# Jpeglic • Best jpg converter

 Modern and fast image converter built with **Tauri** and **React**, designed to high-quality JPEG conversion.